Davi32ML/VSALip/README.md

 need to update...
 ```

+### How to prepare the dataset

+This guide explains how to set up the environment for the VSALip proje

 ### How to test

 You need to specify *`<ANNONATION-DIRECTORY>`* if you use a model with utilising word boundaries indicators.